 & Out the Nose, Without Inhaling

 MONQ personal aromatherapy diffusers contain only pure essential oils in a vegetable glycerin base.
-When using MONQ diffusers in a fashion that provides a lot of mist, MONQ users breathe the essential oil blend into the mouth (without touching the device to the mouth) and out the nose using a retronasal breath, without inhaling to the lungs.
-When using the AirTip method, which method expels just a small number of fragrance molecules, gentle breaths in the nose, still without inhaling into the lungs, may provide for a more pleasant experience.
+When using MONQ diffusers in a fashion that provides a mist being expelled from the opening in the tip of the device, opposite the AirTip end with the crystal, MONQ users breathe the essential oil blend into the mouth (without touching the device to the mouth) and out the nose using a retro-nasal breath, without inhaling to the lungs.

-MONQ has long recommended this method of breathing to maximize the potential therapeutic benefits and perceived smell of MONQ aromatherapy.
-Terpenes—the aromatic molecules in essential oils and the building blocks of our aromatherapy—activate olfactory receptors, which then use neurotransmission to affect human physiology.
-When MONQ users hold the mist in their mouths, the important terpene molecules are absorbed by the oral and nasal mucosa in the linings of the mouth and nose, from which they can directly and effectively stimulate olfactory receptors as the therapeutic air directly wafts by the olfactory bulb.
+MONQ has long recommended this method of breathing to maximize the potential wellness benefits and perceived smell of MONQ aromatherapy.
+When MONQ users hold the mist in their mouths, the aromatic compounds are absorbed by the oral and nasal mucosa in the linings of the mouth and nose, from which they can directly and effectively stimulate olfactory receptors as the mist directly wafts by the olfactory bulb.

-- When odors are inhaled to the lungs, using either the mouth-lung-nose or nose-lung-nose route, as much as 58% of volatiles (fragrant molecules) are retained in the lungs and do not make a retronasal pass upon exhalation.
-In other words, the very pathway that MONQ aromatherapy relies on to receive and process the aromatic molecules in a blend is rendered highly ineffective, if not useless, if the blend is inhaled to the lungs (Verhagen, 2015).
+- When odors are inhaled to the lungs, using either the mouth-lung-nose or nose-lung-nose route, as much as 58% of volatiles (fragrant molecules) are retained in the lungs and do not make a retro-nasal pass upon exhalation.
+In other words, the very pathway that MONQ aromatherapy relies on to receive and process the aromatic molecules in a blend is rendered highly ineffective, if not useless, if the blend is inhaled to the lungs.

-In addition to being the most direct and efficient route of absorption, a retronasal breath also minimizes sensory adaptation.
+In addition to being the most direct and efficient route, a retro-nasal breath also minimizes sensory adaptation.

 Menini, A. (Ed.).
 (2010).
 The Neurobiology of Olfaction.
 CRC Press/Taylor & Francis.